On dense orbits in the space of subequivalence relations: Strong and lower topologies

 Let us denote by $\MAlg_f(\mathcal R,M)$ the $F_\sigma$ subset of elements of $\MAlg(\mathcal R,M)$ with finite $M$-measure.
 It can be endowed with the metric $d_M(A,B)=M(A\bigtriangleup B)$ which clearly refines the topology induced by $d_m$.
 Moreover, the proof of Proposition \ref{prop: dmu complete separable} can easily be adapted to show that $d_M$ is complete separable (see \cite[Lem.\ 2.1]{lemaitrePolishTopologiesGroups2022} for a complete proof).
 Let us see why $d_m$ and $d_M$ yield different topologies on $\MAlg_f(\mathcal R,M)$.

 \begin{example} Going back to the case $Y=\mathcal R$, observe that if $T$ in the full group of $\mathcal R$ is aperiodic, then $T^n\to \emptyset$ for $d_m$ while it stays in the sphere around $1$ for $d_M$.
-In particular $d_m$ does not refine $d_M$ (here again we identified an element of the full group to its graph).
+In particular $d_m$ does not refine $d_M$.
 Let us also mention that $[\mathcal R]$ is $d_M$-closed, and that the metric induced by $d_M$ on $[\mathcal R]$ is the well-known uniform metric $d_u(S,T)=\mu(\{x\in X\colon S(x)\neq T(x)\})$, endowing $[\mathcal R]$ with a Polish group topology. \end{example} Despite the above example, $M$ and $m$ share the same \emph{lower topologies} when restricted to $\MAlg_f(Y,M)$.
-These lower topologies are not Hausdorff, however they have nice continuity properties. \begin{definition} Let $(Y,M)$ be a $\sigma$-finite measured space (the measure $M$ can be finite).
+These lower topologies are not Hausdorff, however they have nice continuity properties. \begin{definition} Let $(Y,M)$ be a $\sigma$-finite measured space.
 We endow its measure algebra with the \textbf{lower $M$-topology} which is defined by taking as neighborhoods of an element $A\in\MAlg(Y,M)$ all sets of the form for some $\epsilon>0$. \end{definition} This neighborhood system does satisfy the axiom that implies that it is a basic neighborhood system for the topology it induces, namely every neighborhood $V$ contains a smaller neighborhood all of whose elements admit $V$ as a neighborhood (axiom $\mathrm{(V_{IV})}$ in \cite[Chap.\ 1, \S 1.2]{bourbakiGeneralTopologyChapters1998}).
 This is simply because if $M(A\setminus B)<\frac{\epsilon}2$ and $M(B\setminus C)<\frac\epsilon 2$ then $M(A\setminus C)<\epsilon$ ).

 Note that the only neighborhood of the emptyset is the whole measure algebra, while $Y$ is contained in every neighborhood of every point.
 Moreover, $\{\emptyset\} $ is closed, and more generally $M$ is lower semi-continuous for the lower $M$-topology.